limeiralucas/viewers-leaderboard-backend/README.md

 docker-compose up
 ```

-After this, the application should be available on [http://localhost:8000](http://localhost:8000).
+After this, the application should be available at [http://localhost:8000](http://localhost:8000).
-But, if you want to install and run the application outside docker, just follow the next sections.
+However, if you want to install and run the application outside docker, just follow the next sections.

 ### Install Python (>= 3.11)
 This project uses Python 3.11, so make sure you have it installed.
 You can download the necessary version from [Python's official website](https://www.python.org/downloads/) or install it using your preferred method.

 ### Install pdm
-The project dependencies is managed using [PDM](https://pdm-project.org/en/latest/).
+Project dependencies are managed using [PDM](https://pdm-project.org/en/latest/).
 To install it, just open the terminal and execute the following command:

 ```shell
 pip install -U pdm
 ```

 ## Install dependencies
-After installing PDM, the next step is install the project dependencies.
-You can either use the provided make (if you have it installed) or just execute PDM manually.
+After installing PDM, the next step is to install the project dependencies.
+You can either use the provided make command (if you have it installed) or just execute PDM manually.

 ```shell
 make setup